Rishitha0931/EcoApp/README.md

 - 👩‍🏫 Dedicated dashboards for Students, Teachers, and Admins
 - 🏆 Progress tracking, achievements, and leaderboards
-- 🌍 Community engagement through environmental activities
+- 🌍 Community engagement through environmental activities --

+#  Impact

+EcoApp creates p

+us etese  urls and do
 #  Impact

 EcoApp creates positive educational and environmental impact by: